kavyart/15-466-f22-base5/README.md

-# (TODO: your game's title)
+# Driver's Test

-Author: (TODO: your name)
+Author: Kavya Tummalapalli

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: My game is new and interesting because rather than using the crash detection system to help move seamlessly in a game, in this case the purpose of my game is to avoid those crashes.

 Screen Shot: